Vision & Values

 We are an inclusive and diverse community that respects others’ differences and promotes understanding and tolerance of others’ beliefs.
 This is reflected in our broad and balanced curriculum, which reflects students’ aspirations and future local, national, and international career opportunities.

-We expect excellence from all: from the staff who work here, from the students who learn here and from the parents who choose to send their children here.
+We strive for Success for All: for the students who learn here, the parents who choose to send their children here and the staff who work here.
 In return, we offer students and staff an innovative, progressive, challenging but supportive environment in which to thrive.

 Our Values - The Three R's

 Our 3 R’s of Respect, Responsibility and Resilience reflect our ethos.

 Respect is one of the cornerstones of the Elizabethan: respect for others, respect for others’ beliefs and respect for others’ differences.
 Just as critical however, is self-respect and self-discipline.
 Students are expected and taught to take responsibility for their actions and their learning.